chmerdon/GradientRobustMultiPhysics.jl/docs/src/index.md

 !!! note

-    The focus is (at least currently) not on maxed-out efficiency or parallel computing.
+    The focus is (at least currently) not on high-performance or parallel-computing.
 Also, this package is still in an early development stage with a limited number of applications and interfaces and features might change (especially for time-dependent PDEs) in future updates.

 !!! note